Zero Tolerance Policy

 Actions We May Take

-We reserve the right to refuse service, discharge, or cease contact with anyone exhibiting such behaviour toward our staff or others.
+We reserve the right to issue a formal warning, suspend or refuse service, discharge, or cease contact with anyone exhibiting such behaviour toward our staff, patients or others.
 Additionally, we are obliged to report any safety concerns involving patients, staff, or the public to the appropriate authorities, including the police.

 Examples of Unacceptable Behaviour